bearded dragon handbook

 Because they feed off the nutrition your bearded dragon ingests, pinworms can cause malnutrition, rapid weight loss, and even death.

-Along with anal bleeding or blood in your dragon’s stool, look for these other symptoms caused by parasites:
+Along with anal bleeding or a blood-stained bearded dragon poop, look for these other symptoms caused by parasites:

 • Lethargy